NEW Story: Garbage Bag

 Vekllei Accession | 1930, as part of the Alford Agreement |

 The Caicos Republic is a constituent republic of Vekllei at the southern end of the Lucayan archipelago.
 It comprises 8 major cays, and many smaller islets and reefs.
 All its islands are formed by coral and are low-lying with a tropical savannah climate.
-It is also the driest republic in the Lucaya.
+It is also the driest republic in the Commonwealth Lucaya.
 Together, the Caicos islands form a fringe of reefs and islets on the periphery of the Lucayan archipelago, facing the Atlantic Ocean.
 Several of the islands are uninhabited, and only two are home to major settlements, including the capital of Grand Turk in the east.

 Caicos is home to native Caribs known as Oriental Tainos, who occupied the islands periodically prior to European discovery.
 They form about two-fifths of the population today.
 The rest of Caicos Islanders are mostly of English and African ancestry, descended from British royalists and their slaves who fled there during the American Revolution.
-Like much of the Lucaya, colonisation of Caicos by Spain and then the United Kingdom involved the enslavement of natives and transported Africans, who in Caicos mostly worked in the salt and cotton industries.
+Like much of the Commonwealth Lucaya, colonisation of Caicos by Spain and then the UK involved the enslavement of natives and transported Africans, who in Caicos mostly worked in the salt and cotton industries.
 Historically there was considerable animosity between whites and blacks on the island, though desegregation and reconciliation programmes have helped mix communities and reduce disparities in health and education.

 The Taino people have a reputation for being loyal and skilled warriors, and were used by the British Empire as soldiers throughout the 19th Century and in both world wars.
 This military tradition persists today, and Tainos are overrepresented in both the Territorial Services and Marine Services.
 Four components of the 12th and 16th Rifles divisions are stationed at Fort Orient on Salt Cay, just south of the capital.
 They are well regarded by federal staff and many form part of the Commonwealth commando units.